 If you’re looking for a healthy shrimp salad recipe, this one is most certainly worth a try.

-Shrimp are seasoned with chipotle pepper and oven roasted.
-Then tossed with white beans, chunks of creamy avocado, tomato, cucumber and diced red onion that have been tossed in a citrus vinaigrette.
+The cooked shrimp are then tossed with white beans, chunks of creamy avocado, tomato, cucumber and diced red onion that have been tossed in a citrus vinaigrette.

 The result is creamy in texture with cannellini beans and avocado, balanced with a crunch from the fresh cucumbers and red onion.

 A little bite of sweet and tart from the fresh tomatoes.

 It all comes together, simply dressed with olive oil, lime juice and some red pepper flakes, this is a delightful guilt-free light meal.

 Keep this recipe in your back pocket for one of those hot Summer days when you’re in the mood for a fresh and easy dinner.

 Pour yourself a crisp cold glass of Prosecco, or iced tea and dig in.
 It’s simply delightful.

 - Shrimp or Prawns, peeled, deveined and tails removed

 - Olive oil, choose a good quality olive oil for optimum flavor for the citrus vinaigrette.